SteffenTunkel/atoml_cmp/README.md

 Currently, the tool is supporting Scikit-Learn (Python), Weka (Java), Apache Spark MLLib (Scala) and Caret (R).

 ## Instructions
-This instructions assume the use of the folder structure given by this repository.
+These instructions assume the use of the folder structure given by this repository.

 1. Define the algorithms in a YAML file in the `algorithm-descriptions` folder fitting to the [atoml test definition scheme](https://github.com/sherbold/atoml#definition-of-tests).